ad-freiburg/elevant/docs/link_benchmark_articles.md

 will link the KORE50, MSNBC and DBpedia Spotlight benchmarks using the baseline entity linker.
 This saves a lot of time in comparison to calling `link_benchmark.py` separately for each benchmark, since a lot of the time is needed to load entity information which only has to be done once per call.

+If you want to link all benchmarks contained in the `benchmarks` directory, you can use the `ALL` keyword.
+E.g.:

+    python3 link_benchmark.py baseline -l baseline -b ALL

 You can use the Makefile to link multiple benchmarks using multiple linkers with one command.